ilanaandrev/MCTS-2048/README.md

 | grid_util.cpp | File to hold grid manipulation helper functions. |
 | config.cpp | Config files. |

+## Edits
+Ilana added a running loop within main to continue playing up to a 100 games, though this would take a long time.
+Ilana also had "my-naive-output" showing the output she got after running 16 games herself.
+Main function was changed to print to seperate txt files rather than the terminal.

 ## Common Questions
 ### Can I Use This Idea for a Better Version or Iteration?
 Sure!
 I mean, MCST is a methodology that has been known for a while.
 If you feel that this project has lead significantly to your next project, I would greatly appreciate a shout out or link to my website :) Good luck!